RhiMoore1/flatiron-phase-2-project/README.md

 https://github.com/RhiMoore1/flatiron-phase-2-project-backend

-navigate to the https://github.com/RhiMoore1/flatiron-phase-2-project-backend file with the db.json file in it.
+navigate to the https://github.com/RhiMoore1/flatiron-phase-2-project-backend file to the db.json file.
 Then run json-server db.json --watch in the terminal.

 navigate to the https://github.com/RhiMoore1/flatiron-phase-2-project in another terminal and open in vscode and run npm install and npm install react-router-dom@5 then run npm start.